We are doing harm.

 However, I had a handful of strong push backs: defensive push backs from white yoga teachers.

-I’m not going to call anyone out here, nor break any confidences, but I’d like to share my replies them as learning points for us all.
-(I’ve edited them so they flow.)
+I’m not going to call anyone out here, nor break any confidences, but I’d like to share my replies to them as potential learning points for us all.

 Why so defensive?